huy/bash_vim_tmux_quickstart/react_component_state_and_lifecycle.md

       document.getElementById('root')
     );

 The `componentDidMount()` hook runs after the component output has been rendered to the DOM.
+The method `setState` asks React to update a necessary part of DOM.